PackeTsar/freeztp/README.md

 - **Step 5.3 (FIND THE ASSOCIATED TEMPLATE):** Once a candidate Keystore ID is found, the server checks to see if an `association` exists in the ZTP configuration to associate the Keystore ID with a template.
 	- If a specific association exists for that Keystore ID, ZTP performs the Jinja2 merge of the final configuration using the associated template.
 	- If a specific association does NOT exist for that Keystore ID, ZTP checks the `default-template` setting for a usable template for a Jinja2 merge.
 If the setting points to an existing template, ZTP performs the Jinja2 merge of the final configuration using the default template.
-	- NOTE: _If no association exists for the Keystore ID, or an association exists, but the associated template name doesn't match any configured template, then ZTP will send a "no such file" failure message to the switch as a response to the TFTP request_
+	- NOTE: _If no association exists for the Keystore ID, or an association exists, but the associated template name doesn't match any configured template, AND ZTP cannot find a usable default template, then ZTP will send a "no such file" failure message to the switch as a response to the TFTP request_
 - **Step 5.4 (COMPLETE THE FINAL CONFIG):** After the matching keystore and an associated template have been found, the ZTP server will perform the Jinja2 merge between the template and the key/value pairs in the Keystore ID.
 This configuration is then passed to the switch in response to its TFTP request made in **Step 5.1**.
 	- NOTE: _You can see this merged configuration by issuing the command_ `ztp request merge-test <keystore-id>`
 	- NOTE: _If you configured static IP addresses in the final-template, the switch will then start using those static IPs and can be remotely accessible via them (assuming you also included config for AAA and SSH)_